List of monarchs of Germany: Holy Roman Empire (962–1806)

-The title "King of the Romans", used in the Holy Roman Empire, was, from the coronation of Henry II, considered equivalent to King of Germany.
-A king was chosen by the German electors and would then proceed to Rome to be crowned emperor by the pope.
+The title "King of the Romans", used in the Holy Roman Empire, denoted a ruler elected by the German princes whose authority was primarily exercised over the Germanic-speaking territories of the empire.
+While no formal “King of Germany” existed, the king’s election and governance effectively corresponded to that of a monarch over these lands.
+After election, the king would traditionally proceed to Rome to be crowned emperor by the pope.